grscheller/scheller-linux-archive/notes/VimNotes/vimFactoids.md

 When configured to use the mouse, vim will steal the mouse events from the terminal emulator.
-To enable full vim mouse support, `:set mouse=a` and to disable the mouse and let the terminal emulator handle all mouse events, `:set mouse=`.
+To enable full vim mouse support, `:set mouse=a` and to disable the mouse and let the terminal emulator handle all mouse events, `:set mouse=`

 Available mouse options are: